Transfer Credits

 Introduction Courses: BIOL 1107/1108

-Transfer students often transfer in credit one or more semesters of direct equivalent or generic introductory biology coursework.
-Please keep in mind that no more than 12 credits of 1000-level BIOL coursework can be counted toward an undergraduate degree.
+- Transfer students often transfer in credit for one or more semesters of direct equivalent or generic introductory biology coursework

-The order in which certain content is offered across the introductory biology courses is unique to UConn, as BIOL 1107 covers cell biology, genetics, and physiology, while BIOL 1108 covers animal/plant diversity and ecology and evolution.
-Because the semesters in which UConn delivers this content often differs from other institutions, it is very common that transfer students receive generic credit 1000-level BIOL credit for these courses and will require further review of the full content of both courses to determine potential equivalency to BIOL 1107 and/or BIOL 1108.
+- Because the semesters in which UConn delivers this content often differs from other institutions, it is very common that transfer students receive generic credit 1000-level BIOL credit for these courses and will require further review of the full content of both courses to determine potential equivalency to BIOL 1107 and/or BIOL 1108 - see Biology Transfer Credit Re-Evaluation Information and Forms below

 Transfer Credit Restrictions for the Biology Majors

-For all catalog years: No more than 8 credits of 2000-level or higher transfer credits can be used towards the biological sciences major.
-This rule does not apply to the intro level courses.
-So, a transfer student majoring in biological sciences could transfer in both BIOL 1107 and 1108, and up to eight credits of 2000+ level direct equivalent or generic EEB, MCB, or PNB coursework to count toward their major.
+- A transfer student majoring in biological sciences could transfer in both BIOL 1107 and 1108, and up to eight credits of 2000+ level direct equivalent or generic EEB, MCB, or PNB coursework to count toward their major

-Restrictions for BIOL and PNB majors: PNB 2264/2265 and transfer credit for PNB 92501 cannot count toward the Biological Sciences or Physiology and Neurobiology majors.
-However, these credits can satisfy related requirements for EEB and MCB majors.
+- PNB 2264/2265 and transfer credit for PNB 92501 cannot count toward the Biological Sciences or Physiology and Neurobiology majors

-The PNB major does not permit any transfer credit to count toward the 2000-level or higher PNB credit requirement.
+- The PNB major does not permit any transfer credit to count toward the 2000-level or higher PNB credit requirement

 Transfer Credit Policies for Minors in Biology and Neuroscience

-Direct equivalent courses may be used to satisfy group requirements within the Bioinformatics minor, but may not count toward the 15-credit requirement if it also satisfies a requirement within the student’s major.
+- But they may not count toward the 15-credit requirement if it also satisfies a requirement within the student’s major

 AP Credit

-For more information about transferring AP credits, refer to the Office of Undergraduate Admissions.
+- For more information about transferring AP credits, refer to the Office of Undergraduate Admissions

 Study Abroad Courses